sagacious9/1/README.md

 ## Soccer Game

-* You can select KICKER or Keeper.
+* You can select KICKER or KEEPER.

 * Download All.